KFLG-FM

-KFLG-FM (94.7 FM) is a radio station broadcasting a country music format.
-Licensed to Big River, California, United States, it serves the entire Tri-State area including Lake Havasu City, Kingman, AZ, Needles, CA, Laughlin, NV, and Bullhead City, AZ.
+KFLG-FM (94.7 MHz) is a radio station broadcasting a country music format.
+Licensed to Big River, California, United States, it serves the entire Tri-State area including Lake Havasu City; Kingman, Arizona; Needles, California; Laughlin, Nevada; and Bullhead City, Arizona.
 The station is currently owned by Cameron Broadcasting, Inc.

 History

 The station began broadcasting as KZZZ in 1974 The station was sold to Cameron Broadcasting in 2001 and the format changed from Adult Contemporary (Sunny 94.7) to Country.
-On 2000-12-31, the station changed its call sign to the current KFLG-FM.
+On December 31, 2000, the station changed its call sign to the current KFLG-FM.
 KFLG-FM had been in the Tri-State market for some years operating on 102.7.
 When that frequency moved to Las Vegas, its calls were reassigned to 94.7; the KZZZ designation is now a part of the "All Talk From A to Z Network" on 1490 kHz from Bullhead City.

 Prior to 1982, the call sign KFLG was used by the station currently known as KAFF-FM, which operates on 92.9 MHz and is licensed to the Guyann Corporation to serve Flagstaff, Arizona.
 The station operated with an Adult Contemporary format in the late 1970s and early 1980s.